Annual School Report

 Math

-We offered math classes ranging from Algebra 1 to IB Higher Level 2 taught by 18 teachers.
-While the majority of our math teachers teach math their whole day we also have math teachers who teach IB Theory of Knowledge, PE, and leadership.
+- We offered math classes ranging from Algebra 1 to IB Higher Level 2 taught by 17 teachers.
+While the majority of our math teachers teach math their whole day we also have math teachers who teach IB Theory of Knowledge and leadership.

-Had over 400 students take IB math classes.
-Not only do our second year IB students in both standard and higher level take a multi-part exam in May but in the late fall they turn in a Math Exploration, which is an on average 15 pa15-pager where they discuss and work with the math involved in a chosen topic of interest.
+- Had over 375 students take IB math classes.
+Not only do our second year IB students in both standard and higher level take a multi-part exam in May but in the late fall they turn in a Math Exploration, which is an on average 15 page paper where they discuss and work with the math involved in a chosen topic of interest.

 World Language

 Spanish: Our Spanish students built a beautiful Día de los Muertos ofrenda to learn about this celebration in México.
 Our Spanish 3 classes built piñatas while learning about Las Posadas celebrations in Latin America.
-Our Spanish 3 and IB classes learned about the culture in Latin America through Salsa dancing workshop.
+Spanish 2 classes learned about Celebraciones de Año Nuevo and made Uvas de papel to ask for wishes for the new year.
+Spanish 4 classes, learned about Latin American Cuisine, they made tortillas in class, tried Rosca de Reyes, Tamales, Tostones and Maíz peruano.
+Our Spanish 3 and IB classes learned about the culture in Spain and Latin America through Salsa and Flamenco dancing workshops.
 Students loved this activity and we are hoping to bring back the dance workshops again next year for another great learning experience.

 Special Education